canonical/brand-store-documentation/WORKFLOW.rst

 Field Engineering
 -----------------

-These instructions assume that you have the proper permissions under the GitHub project.

 1. Create a copy of ``templates/TEMPLATE.yaml`` and rename it to create a file for a specific customer.